NeuroTech-Leuven/ssvep-workshop/README.md

     jupyter notebook

-and open the interactive notebooks in you'r favorite web browser.
+and open the interactive notebooks in your favorite web browser.

 ## Useful resources